tsudalab/PepGAN/README.md

 # PepGAN

-In order to set-up run use the following command:
+To run PepGAN on antimicrobial peptides use following command:

 python main.py -g pepgan -t real -d data/output_amp.txt

+To run PepGAN on own sequences you have to train activity predictor first using own data via following command:

+python classifiertrain.py